 Building automation systems can use HTTP Get requests to log data and graph the radiant and air temperatures, as well as scheduling temperature setpoints in lieu of the interface provided.

-Click on the image below to download the PHP and D3 files to run the server and web UI.
 (Note the current system's time-span is only one minute, for easy demonstration.
 The standard time duration should be a day, or a week.
 Thanks to Dan Armendariz for extensive coding help.)